Matt "Guitar" Murphy: Equipment

 Murphy's first signature guitar was manufactured by Cort Guitars.
 He visited the Cort factory in Korea in 1998, and later that year the MGM-1 was introduced.
 Most of these guitars have a sunburst or honey finish.
 They are made of agathis, with a mahogany neck, and have two humbuckers and single volume and tone controls.
 This model was produced until 2006; 78 were sold, according to factory numbers.
 In 2011, Matt started playing Delaney Guitars and had a signature model made by Mike Delaney which he played until he died in 2018.

 Personal life and death

 Murphy suffered a stroke in the summer of 2002, but returned to perform a few years later.
-In 2011, he married Kathy Hemrick in a private ceremony in South Miami, Florida.
-A month later they celebrated with an "open to the public" reception at Fort Lauderdale, Florida, which also doubled as a release party for the CD Last Call.
+In 2011, at a private ceremony in South Miami, Florida, he married Kathy Hemrick.
+The couple later hosted a public reception at Fort Lauderdale, Florida, at which the CD Last Call was released.

 Murphy resided in Miami until he died from a heart attack on June 15, 2018, at age 88.
-His passing was first announced on Facebook by his nephew Floyd Murphy Jr., who performed alongside his uncle.
+His death was first announced on Facebook by his nephew Floyd Murphy Jr., who performed alongside his uncle.